Feeling at home

 A bone marrow transplant (BMT) is a procedure where healthy bone marrow is used to replace bone marrow destroyed by anti-cancer drugs or radiation.
 At UCSF Benioff Children's Hospitals, the Bone & Marrow Transplant (BMT) Clinic offers autologous bone marrow stem cell transplants to treat children with high-risk neuroblastoma.
 This procedure uses high-dose chemotherapy to kill the tumor.
 Afterwards, the bone marrow is infused with the patient's own healthy bone marrow cells, which were previously removed and stored.

 UCSF Benioff Children's Hospitals are one of the few centers in the country to offer MIBG therapy.
-This experimental treatment is used for high-risk neuroblastomas that have not responded to chemotherapy, or that have recurred after treatment.
-MIBG is a chemical that mimics certain natural compounds in the body found in specific tissues, including neuroblastoma cells.
-MIBG can be combined with radioactive forms of iodine and given through an IV.
+This treatment is used for high-risk neuroblastomas that have not responded to chemotherapy or that have recurred after treatment.
+It may be provided alone or in combination with chemotherapy or other medication that make the neuroblastoma cells more sensitive to MIBG.
+The treatment is only available to patients participating in a clinical trial.

 At UCSF, radiation oncologists are pioneering intraoperative radiation therapy (IORT) to treat challenging cases of neuroblastoma.
 We are one of the few medical centers in the United States that offers this treatment option.